 6. Set a Realistic Budget

-A poorly planned marketing budget leads to overspending, which reduces your campaign ROI.
+A poorly planned marketing budget leads to overspending, which reduces your campaign ROI and impairs productivity.

-Your budget allocations should cover every aspect of your marketing plan, including:
+Your budget plan allocations should cover every aspect of your marketing campaign plan template, including:

 To maximize your budget, focus on the marketing channels that deliver results.
 Social media and search marketing are the most effective.
 Email follows closely behind.